-- Maybe in the form of participant interviews and case study examples - Provides a picture of your project/program, demonstrating what difference you have made at a deeper level of experience and providing a more 'human' element behind the numbers. - Drawback relying on qualitative information alone, as it can make it difficult for the reader to get a clear sense of the overall outcomes and a picture of general trends elicited through evaluation.
+The drawback of relying on quantitative data alone is that it only provides part of the picture and often obscures the more complex, nuanced and meaningful aspects of a project/program.
+This is where qualitative data comes to the fore, in the form of participant interviews and case study examples.
+Qualitative information provides a rich picture of your project/program by helping to demonstrate what difference you have made at a deeper level of experience and providing a more 'human' element behind the numbers.
+Of course there are also dangers in using qualitative information alone, as it can make it difficult for the reader to get a clear sense of the overall outcomes and a picture of general trends elicited through evaluation.